James Gerlach

 Strategic Beige.
 Inadvertent camouflage.

 We need conviction, not style guides in sheep’s clothing.
 In texture and tension.
-Made of weird, real, contradictory, breathing things.
+Made of weird, contradictory, breathing things.

 A little more rough around the edges.